joinpursuit/8-0-technical-curriculum/00-launch-week/lesson-notes/readme.md

 Please complete the following before the lesson begins:

 - Open Chrome.
-- Open Slack and go to your course’s private channel.
+- Open Slack and go to the private channel for your class.
 - Login to your Pursuit email account.
 - Login to [Repl.it](https://replit.com/).
 - Login to Canvas and go to the Signing Up for Repl.it lesson.